Moving to Ottawa

 The largest employer in Ottawa is still the federal government.
 Technology firms play an important role in the capital’s economy, with firms like IBM, Shopify and Cisco Systems employing thousands of workers.
 Tourism is another major contributor in the capital’s economy.

 The construction sector is a significant economic industry, as are financials and insurances.
 The Bank of Canada is located in Ottawa.
 The health sector employs thousands, with several hospitals and research facilities in the vicinity.

 For expats, the main barrier to finding a job is language related.
 Many of the top paying jobs have a bilingual requirement: French and English.
 However, this is mainly for public-sector jobs – those seeking positions in the private sector can often work exclusively in English.

 Before your big move to Ottawa, it’s wise to think about medical cover for when you’re out there.

 That’s why we’ve partnered with Cigna for private medical insurance in Ottawa.
-With over 95 million customers protected worldwide, Cigna will sort you out with a plan that suits your needs.
+With four levels of annual cover to choose from and extra modules for more flexibility, Cigna will sort you out with a plan that suits your needs.